nelson-n/nelson-n.github.io/_posts/2023-01-07-Map-Takeaways.md

 The Universe is discrete and finite, thus is it necessarily deterministic.
 Given this Reality, how should a human comport themselves towards this determinism?
 As is the curse of metaphysics as a discipline for informing action, theory can only take you so far.
 Following the pattern of many of the takeaways in this piece, there are a set of higher level Truths about the Universe such as the fact that it is deterministic, but within the domain space defined by these Truths we are left helpless to do as we please.
 If you choose to internalize that the Universe is deterministic, than one is free to do so and as a pleasant benefit of choosing this path, one should feel no stress, obligation, or strife.
 However, we are also by default capable o creating the illusion of free will through our inability to perfectly model the Universe.
 If you choose to believe in freedom, then one should optimize over the activities that produce the illusion of free will[^2].
 And with all things, one's choice of how much to lean into determinism should be a function of one's Global Aesthetics.[^3]

 #### The implications of language, compression.

+- It's all about modeling.
+What are the implications of this?
+    - Everything from human vision to MNIST neural net to ChatGPT to y = ax + b is just a model specified in a given language to explain a substrate phenomenon and they all involve converting an input to a compressed and understandable output.

 “From the beginning, the Universe signified the totality of what humankind can expect to know about it.
 What people call the progress of the human mind and, in any case, the progress of scientific knowledge, could only have been and can only ever be constituted out of processes of correcting and recutting of patterns, regrouping, defining relationships of belonging and discovering new resources, inside a totality which is closed.” - Giorgio Agamben, Taste